Rangewell/rangewell-tech-test/README.md

 We are giving you an initial react application (bootstrapped with [Create React App](https://github.com/facebook/create-react-app)) with a datamodel and a first api endpoint `http://localhost:3001/api/deals`, connected to a mongodb.

+You are free to add any other libraries you like to use.
 ___

 ## Available Scripts